omarnabil49/linux-server-configuration/README.md

 1. Create new aws lightsail instance
 2. My public IP is: `18.195.60.34`
-3. Download private key from account its name is : `LightsailDefaultKey-eu-central-1.pem`
+3. Download private key from aws lightsail account, its default name is : `LightsailDefaultKey-eu-central-1.pem`

 ## Launching VM and configuring ssh